liamtabib/SubSnap/README.md

 # Reddit Email Digest

-This application fetches the top 3 most upvoted posts from the r/cursor subreddit along with their top 3 comments and sends them to your email.
+This application fetches the top 3 most upvoted posts from selected subreddits along with their top 3 comments and sends them to your email.

 ## Features

-- Fetches top posts from r/cursor subreddit (configurable)
+- Fetches top posts from multiple subreddits (configurable)
 - Extracts the top 3 comments for each post
 - Formats the content into a readable email
 - Sends daily digests or can be run on demand